dart-lang/site-www/src/tools/pub/pubspec.md

   (but no double dash), starting with a-z and ending with a-z or 0-9.

+#### Best Practices

-When choosing topics it is good practice to look at [existing topics]({{site.pub}}/topics) to see if there are established topics that match your package.
+When choosing topics, first look at [existing topics]({{site.pub}}/topics) to check if established topics exist that match your package.

-Another good idea, if you have a number of related packages, for instance belonging to the same framework, it is good practice to tag of all these packages with the same topic, e.g. the name of the framework.
+If you have a number of related packages, tag of all these packages with the same topic.
+Such packages could belong to the same framework and be tagged with the name of the framework.

 ### SDK constraints